unquabain/Nanowrimo2010/2010-11-25/chapter_03.markdown

 He reached out and cupped her cheek and one bright tear dropped from his eye and landed on the bedsheet.

-“I will love you still, from the North of the Sky,” he said.
+“I will love you still, from North of the Sky,” he said.
 And then the light dwindled and coalesced into spots, which shrank and receded until Sonja realized that she was looking at the stars in the night sky.